 Patch parameters can be controlled by the rotary knobs and MIDI control change messages (CCs) using a mapping system.
 In PATCH mode these settings are saved and recalled with the active patch whilst in GLOBAL mode the mapping is fixed regardless of the active patch.

 There are 24 'slots'.
 Each slot can be set to a specific 'destination' parameter.
-Either the destination page is OFF, a GLOBAL PARAM or a parameter-page specific destination.
+The PAGE option chooses the type of parameter destination either OFF,